 - Fit it to the model:

-- Supporting info?

-- Supporting situational factors?
+- Supporting info/situational factors?

-- Background?

 - Pretext?

+- Social pressures?

 - Goal?

-- Social pressures?

 - How could it be prevented?

 Source.
 From a successful social engineering competition at DefCon 2012.

 Email selling a stock advice service includes some non-trivial stock market predictions.
 The predictions turn out correct!
 A follow-up comes in with another batch of predictions, and they turn out to be right, too!
 One more set of predictions arrive, and again they're right!
 They predicted the market three times in a row...must be legit, right?